uBlockO/uBO-Scriptlets/README.md

 # Installation

-Add [uBO-Scriptlets](https://ubo-scriptlets.pages.dev/scriptlets.js) to `userResourcesLocation` parameter in `Advanced-Settings` in uBlock-Origin.
+Add uBO-Scriptlets `.js` to `userResourcesLocation` parameter in `Advanced-Settings` in uBlock-Origin.